Welcome to CS374!

 Throughout this course, we work in POGIL-style teams of three or four with rotating roles:

 Consider each model below and answer the questions provided.
-First reflect on the questions on your own briefly, before discussing and comparing your thoughts with your group.
-Report out on areas of disagreement or items for which your group identified alternative approaches.
+First reflect on your own briefly, then discuss and compare with your group.
+Report out on areas of disagreement.
 After class, respond to the reflective prompt individually in your notebook.

 A programming language is a precise notation for computation.
 It is an agreement among three parties: the human who writes, the machine that executes, and, most often forgotten, the other humans who read.
 Every language is a set of design decisions about syntax (what programs look like), semantics (what programs mean), and pragmatics (what programs are easy or hard to express).

 You already speak several.
 Python, probably Java or C, perhaps SQL or regular expressions; each made different choices.
-Studying principles of programming languages means learning the design space itself, so that the next language you meet (or invent) is a configuration of familiar choices rather than a new world.
+Studying principles of programming languages means learning the design space itself.

 The same computation — summing the squares of the even numbers in a list — in four notations: